kuprel/min-dalle/README.md

 model = MinDalle(is_mega=True, models_root='./pretrained')
 ```

 The required models will be downloaded to `models_root` if they are not already there.
-After the model has loaded, call `generate_image` with some text and a seed as many times as you want.
+Once everything has finished initializing, call `generate_image` with some text and a seed as many times as you want.

 ```python
 text = "a comfy chair that looks like an avocado"